• Share this on:

 Specific quality characteristics

 Some buyers may have special quality preferences for olive oils in terms of intensity and olive ripeness.
-Regarding intensity, all olive oils can be classified as intense (robust), medium and light (delicate).
-Intensity is defined by the main attributes (fruitiness, bitterness, and pungency).
-Depending on the harvest time, olive oil can be produced from unripe olives (green), from ripe olives and a combination of both.
+Regarding intensity, all olive oils can be classified as intense (robust), medium or light (delicate).
+Intensity is defined by the main attributes (fruitiness, bitterness and pungency).
+Depending on the harvest time, olive oil can be produced from unripe olives (green), from ripe olives or from a combination of both.
 Other types include infused, organic, monovarietal and olive oils from specific regions.

 Food safety certification